ForlornMuskeg/Calculator-Encoder-Decoder/README.md

 2.Encoder

--It takes a message from the users, converts each letter of the message to numbers according to a reference list which are (1)ASCII and (2)Phone Button and applies calculator operations chosen by the users to all numbers.
+-It takes a message from the user, converts each letter of the message to numbers according to a reference list which are (1)ASCII and (2)Phone Button and applies calculator operations chosen by the users to all numbers.

 -Reference list number, operation number(s) and a special number form the key respectively.